10 Essential Things To Do In Dunfermline -Scotland’s Ancient Capital

 Dunfermline Abbey Ruins

 James declared that he wished the baby had just been taken.
 Not only was he a sickly child but now “The Devil has cast his cloak over him”.
-Surely nothing good would come from his reign as King.
+Surely nothing good would come from him.

-Devil or not, James was right and Charles I had a tumultuous reign both in Scotland and England.
+Devil or not, James was right and Charles I had a tumultuous reign.
 He faced religious strife, civil war and eventually lost his head to the blade of an executioner.
 Dunfermline Palace was only briefly used by Charles II and that was the building’s final chapter.

 The holiest of all Scotland’s Queens, Margaret fed orphans, washed the feet of pilgrims and even sponsored a ferry to help them travel to Dunfermline and on to St Andrews.
 If you’ve ever wondered about the name Queensferry then this is the lady to thank.
-It’s no surprise that she was canonised in 1250.
+She was canonised in 1250 but while her shrine is gone, there’s still one thing to do in Dunfermline related to Margaret!

 St Margaret's Shrine